lemon07r/VellumForge2/README.md

 **Smart Retry Logic**: VellumForge2 automatically applies longer exponential backoff for rate limit errors (6s → 18s → 54s), capped at 2 minutes by default.

+**Bencmarking Scripts** See the [Benchmarking README](BENCHMARK_README.md) to see how to evaluate your config.toml against different worker numbers to figure out the most suitable work numbers for your config.

 ## Configuration Best Practices

 ### Over-Generation Strategy